0xBEEFCAF3/Onion78/README.md

 3. Payjoin
     - Many spends to one transaction
     - Extra data means more privacy
-4. Project Management!
+4. Project Management
-    - Lots of calls
+    - Lots of impromptu check-in calls
-    - Status checks
+    - Scheduled status checks
-    - Delegation of Responsibilities
+    - Delegation of responsibilities
-    - Knowing when to call it
+    - Knowing when to "call it" on a feature or enhancement

 ## Technical Requirements / Milestones
-1. [DONE] - Send and receive transactions according to the payjoin standard (BIP78)
+1. <span style="color:green">[DONE]</span> - Send and receive transactions according to the payjoin standard (BIP78)
-2. [DONE] - Open a ephemeral tor hidden service for every new PSBT negotiation phase
+2. <span style="color:green">[DONE]</span> - Open a ephemeral tor hidden service for every new PSBT negotiation phase
-3. [STRETCH][NOT DONE] - Alongside Tor also offer NFC as a form of offline communication between two parties
+3. [STRETCH]<span style="color:red">[NOT_DONE]</span> - Alongside Tor also offer NFC as a form of offline communication between two parties

 ## Mobile Wallet - Chaincase
 A non-custodial iOS bitcoin wallet supporting [Chaumian CoinJoin](https://github.com/nopara73/ZeroLink/#ii-chaumian-coinjoin).